-STATE CONTROLLER

-David J. McDermott, CPA
+STATE CONTROLLER David J. McDermott, CPA

-By:

-INSERT-Name of Agency or IHE Delegate-Please delete if contract will be routed to OSC for approval
+By:INSERT-Name of Agency or IH E Delegate-Please delete if contract will be routed to OSC for approval

-Date:
+INSERT-Name of Agency of III Date:

-Dated this day of , 2014.
+Dated this \\\\\ day of \\\\\, 2014.

-STATE OF COLORADO
+STATE OF COLORADO )

-COUNTY OF DENVER
+COUNTY OF DENVER ) ss. )

-The foregoing instrument was acknowledged before me this day of , 2014, by Amy Beatie, as Executive Director of the Colorado Water Trust, a
+me this day of ne Colorado Water Trust, a

-)) ss.

 Colorado nonprofit corporation.

+Witness my hand and office cial seal.

+Notary Public

+rvotary r done

+My commission expires:

-STATE OF COLORADO
+STATE OF COLORADO ) ) ss.

 COUNTY OF )

-The foregoing instrument was acknowledged before me this day of , 2014, by , as of the Colorado Water Conservation Board, an agency of the State of Colorado.
+The foregoing instrument v, 2014, by Colorado Water Conservation Boa was acknowledged before, as me this day of of the

-) ss.
+Colorado Water Conservation Boa ard, an agency of the State of Colorado.

+Witness my hand and offic cial seal.

+Notary Public

+My commission expires: